-Several years ago, I met a man in Houston, Texas who made it his life’s passion to study success (in all aspects – personal, professional, spiritual, etc.).
+Several years ago, I met a man in Houston, Texas who made it his life’s passion to study success (in all aspects – personal, professional, spiritual, etc., including this idea of reverse thinking).

 His name is John.